-When someone leaves an abusive relationship it creates a crisis point for the abuser as it is the one time when they have no control and are likely to be unpredictable.
+When someone leaves an abusive relationship it creates a crisis point for the person causing the harm.
+It is the one time when they have no control and are likely to be unpredictable and possibly violent, even if they have never shown violence towards you before.
 This means that the point of leaving can be a very dangerous time.

 Planning to leave over a period of time will put you in a safer position as you can make your exit at a time that suits you, preferably when the person abusing you is not at home.
 You will know your abuser better than anyone and will be able to plan around their movements.

-To help you plan how to leave safely, support services such as Torbay Domestic Abuse Service (TDAS) can give information, advice and support.
+To help you plan how to leave safely support services can give information, advice and support.

 Once you have made the decision to leave, it may not be possible for you to go back, or you will not want to go back, so must choose very carefully what to take with you.